vmware-archive/nsxraml/md-version/nsxvapi.md

 LDAP Sync) and their detail.

 ### /3.0/ai/host/{hostID}
-Working with a Specific Discovered Host
+Working With a Specific Discovered Host
 ----

 * **get** *(secured)*: Get host details.